Jefi-Ryan/Todo-in-Django/README.md

 To try this web application

 ## Step 1:
-Create a virtual environment in cmd.
+Create a virtual environment using cmd.
 > python -m venv (your virtual environment name)

 ## Step 2: